 Overweight or not, having a “spare tire” greatly increases the chances of dying from a heart disease.

-So even if you are not overweight per se, you should consider measuring the amount of your visceral fat, or simply start with preventative habits like occasional exercise, healthy diet, and stress management.
+So even if you are not overweight per se, you should consider measuring the amount of your visceral fat, or simply start with preventative habits like occasional exercise from Beachbody on Demand, healthy diet, and stress management.

 Belly fat is not to be directly blamed for metabolic syndrome.
 But it causes insulin resistance to spike, which in turn greatly increases the risk of metabolic syndrome.